 Hung Nguyen is a CPA with over 15 years experience working in accounts and finance.
 He joined Multicultural Arts Victoria in late 2006, shortly after migrating to Australia.
 Previously, Hung was Finance and Supply Chain Manager at Dumex Vietnam, a subsidiary of Danone Global.
 He also holds many years of experience working in large multinationals overseas.
 Managing MAV’s finance and IT operations, Hung supports the Board and leadership teams with timely provision of financial reports, analysis, effective management and contribution to the successful business operation and financial achievements of MAV.
 Hung completed a Masters of Accounting from Swinburne University and the CPA Australia program.

 Originally from Sri Lanka, Deshani performed for over 15 years as a professional ballet and contemporary dancer alongside working as a dance teacher and facilitating art workshops stemming from her passion for working in the community sector.
 She moved to Australia to complete her Bachelor in Design and has since worked on multiple major projects in photography and graphic design including Multicultural Arts Victoria’s inaugural Mapping Melbourne festival and corporate materials.
 At MAV, Deshani has also coordinated the Music Deli Concert Series at the Melbourne Recital Centre in addition to providing core administrative support for the organisation.

 Marketing, Development & Communications Officer

-With a strong passion for multicultural arts activities, Katrina has proven skill and ability to develop and implement effective communication strategies to connect and engage with community members from diverse backgrounds.
+With a strong passion for multicultural arts activities, Sneha has proven skill and ability to develop and implement effective communication strategies to connect and engage with community members from diverse backgrounds.

 And now, she continues to be inspired and is looking forward to work with great people in her new home.